bin526976203/mdWikiBlog/index.md

 Gimmicks are designed to always chose sane default values when no parameters are given, therefore *most* gimmicks do not require any parameters to work.

-Note: Gimmicks will usually load code or stylesheets from the internet, therefore they won't work in offline mode
+Warning: Gimmicks will usually load code or stylesheets from the internet, therefore they won't work in offline mode

 Available Gimmicks